-- 2.1 Only the Head teacher of this school can suspend or permanently exclude a pupil on disciplinary grounds. - We use suspension to clearly signal what is unacceptable behaviour in line with our Behaviour Policy to show a pupil that their current behaviour is putting them at risk of permanent exclusion. - 2.3 The decision to suspend or permanently exclude a pupil will only be taken: - in response to a serious breach or persistent breaches of our Behaviour Policy, or - where allowing the pupil to remain in school would seriously harm the education or welfare of other people or the pupil themselves in the school. - 2.4 While the following is not a definitive list, examples of the types of circumstances that may warrant a suspension or permanent exclusion include: - Physical assault against an adult or pupils - Verbal abuse or threatening behaviour against an adult or pupils - Use, or threat of use, of an offensive weapon or item prohibited by our Behaviour Policy - Bullying - Racist abuse - Abuse against sexual orientation or gender reassignment - Abuse relating to disability - 2.5 When reporting to the DfE, we can give up to 3 reasons for each suspension or permanent exclusion.
+- 2.1 Only the Head teacher of this school can suspend or permanently exclude a pupil on disciplinary grounds. - 2.2 We use suspension to clearly signal what is unacceptable behaviour in line with our Behaviour Policy to show a pupil that their current behaviour is putting them at risk of permanent exclusion.
+Where suspensions are becoming a regular occurrence for a pupil, the Headteacher will consider whether suspension alone is an effective sanction and whether additional strategies need to be put in place to address behaviour. - 2.3 The decision to suspend or permanently exclude a pupil will only be taken: - in response to a serious breach or persistent breaches of our Behaviour Policy, or - where allowing the pupil to remain in school would seriously harm the education or welfare of other people or the pupil themselves in the school. - 2.4 While the following is not a definitive list, examples of the types of circumstances that may warrant a suspension or permanent exclusion include: - Physical assault against an adult or pupils - Verbal abuse or threatening behaviour against an adult or pupils - Use, or threat of use, of an offensive weapon or item prohibited by our Behaviour Policy - Bullying - Racist abuse - Abuse against sexual orientation or gender reassignment - Abuse relating to disability - Behaviour outside the school which contravenes our Behaviour Policy - 2.5 When reporting to the DfE, we can give up to 3 reasons for each suspension or permanent exclusion.